 There are a few methods to improve how much the sugar dissolves into the batter.

 All the methods described below were tested on my most popular brownie recipe: Best Chewy Brownies.
-That’s the recipe you see photographed throughout this article for all the comparison shots.
+That’s the recipe you see photographed in all the comparison shots in this article.

 How to Make Brownies with Shiny Thin Crust

 Method 1: Add Sugar to Hot Butter

 There’s an important caveat to understand regarding this method: sugar only dissolves in water.
 Not fat.
 In fact, you can dissolve a lot of sugar in water — twice the amount by weight of sugar in any amount of water as discussed by Dr. Pia Sorensen in Adam Ragusa’s video on investigating how brownie skin forms.
 If you’ve ever made simple syrup you know how sugar can dissolve completely into water.
 That same effect won’t happen if you heat oil and add sugar.